How Does a Medical Scribe Help a Physician?

 4. Provides High Return on Investment

 Medical scribes represent a high return on investment by allowing the healthcare provider to see more patients per day as well as increase the face-to-face time with the patients who need it most.
-Further, due to the medical scribe’s discrete data entry and more thorough, accurate notes, healthcare providers have seen an increase in billables on each individual note.
+Further, due to the medical scribe’s discrete data entry and more thorough documentation and accurate notes, healthcare providers have seen an increase in billables on each individual note.
 This increased revenue offsets the cost of the medical scribe’s salary, resulting in a very beneficial financial picture in which the scribes virtually pay for themselves.